sreepaduka/jayaanjaneya.sripaduka.org/docs/about.md

 Phone: <a href="tel:+915460314165">+915460314165</a>, <a href="tel:+918318807932">+918318807932</a>
 Email: <a href="mailto:avatarasarma@gmail.com">avatarasarma@gmail.com</a>

-THE FUNCTION WILL BE CELEBRATED THIS YEAR FROM 19TH MARCH 2019 TO 22ND MARCH 2019 FOR FOUR DAYS AND DETAILED PROGRAM WILL BE ANNOUNCED IN THE 1ST WEEK OF JANUARY.
+THE FUNCTION WILL BE CELEBRATED THIS YEAR FROM 17TH MARCH 2019 TO 22ND MARCH 2019 FOR FOUR DAYS AND DETAILED PROGRAM IS [HERE](./program.md).
-LIMITED ACCOMODATION MAY BE PROVIDED ON PAYMENT .
+LIMITED ACCOMODATION MAY BE PROVIDED ON PAYMENT.
 BEAK-FAST COFFEE TEA AND MEALS ARE PROVIDED FREE.
 THE PROFORMA OF JAPAYAJNAM IS ATTACHED HEREWITH.

 WITH LOVE AND AFFECTION
 SRIPADUKA -KAASHI VAASI